 Founding of the Academy

 Blair Academy was founded in 1848, when Mr. John Bunnell, a local carriage maker, and the Rev. John A. Reiley, pastor of the First Presbyterian Church, began the enterprise of establishing a school in Blairstown.
 According to a history of the School written by John C. Johnson for its 50th anniversary, Mr. Bunnell “seems to have been the first to urge the importance of the project,” while Mr. Reiley “threw his whole soul into what he deemed best for its (the school’s) welfare.”
-Wealthy merchant and railroad tycoon John Insley Blair (pictured at right) was the third of “three men worthy of especial commendation on account of their successful zeal in behalf of the institution in its infancy.”
+Successful and respected local businessman and church member John Insley Blair (pictured at right), who would become a railroad tycoon later in life, was the third of “three men worthy of especial commendation on account of their successful zeal in behalf of the institution in its infancy.”

-Mr. Bunnell, Mr. Reiley and Mr. Blair met on April 6, 1848, and agreed upon the school’s hilltop site, adjacent to the village of Blairstown.
-The land and a small building, known today as the Old Academy, were given by Mr. Blair, and soon the Blair Presbyterial Academy began educating boys and girls from the surrounding community.
+Mr. Bunnell, Mr. Reiley and Mr. Blair met on April 6, 1848, and the co-founders agreed upon the school’s hilltop site, adjacent to the village of Blairstown.
+The land and one-third of the cost of a small building, known today as the Old Academy, were given by Mr. Blair, and soon the Blair Presbyterial Academy began educating boys and girls from the surrounding community.

 From its founding and through its original deeds of trust, Blair Academy has always been associated with the Presbyterian Church, specifically, the Presbytery of Newton.
 Blair was coeducational until 1915, when it became an all-boys’ school.
 Coeducation was reinstated in 1970, and today, the School welcomes a diverse student body comprising 460 college-bound young people from a multitude of backgrounds.